-We believe that, to develop the most optimal cleanup technologies, it is essential that we truly understand the problem.
-Unfortunately, very little is known about the properties and dynamics of ocean plastic pollution – this is why we invest in scientific research.
-By understanding the sources, transport, and fate of plastic in the ocean, we create the foundation onto which we develop our cleanup solutions.
+We believe that in order to develop optimal cleanup technologies, we must truly understand the problem.
+Very little is known about the properties and dynamics of plastic pollution in aquatic ecosystems – this is why we invest in scientific research and produce open-access science.
+By understanding the sources, transport, and fate of plastic in and flowing into the ocean, we can create the foundation onto which we develop our cleanup solutions.

 Mapping the Great Pacific Garbage Patch